Years ago, my wife and I were faced with the difficult question of whether or not we should end our marriage.

 What about your partner?
 Do you feel that they have put in their best effort as well?

-If neither of you has tried and given their all, then you can’t honestly say whether things could work out or not.
+If neither of you has tried and given your all, then you can’t honestly say whether things could work out or not.

 Have you both truly gotten out of your comfort zones in an attempt to mend things?

-Getting out of your comfort zone is a great way to gauge just how hard you’re trying.
+Getting out of your comfort zone is a great way to gauge your hard work.
 Couples who refuse to get out of their comfort zone likely don’t value the relationship enough to want to fix it.

 How Would Your Divorce Affect Your Entire Family?